 Additionally, I can’t believe how fast I can get through a book on my Kindle.
 It’s kind of insane.
 And I like the functionality of knowing where I am within the book, so I know how much longer I have left.
 I have mine set to show me the percentage I am through the book, as well as how much time it would take me to finish reading it.
 This usually results in staying up way past my bedtime because I “only have 25% left!”, but that’s hardly something to complain about.
 Who needs sleep, anyway?

-Put simply — I love it.
+Put simply, I love it.
 It’s a simple, yet sleek device that does exactly what it says on the box.
 The process of purchasing e-books through the Amazon store is simple, the device can hold thousands of books [which is more space than most people could ever need!] and the battery life lasts forever.
 I’ve only had to charge mine once, about a week and a half ago, and it’s currently sat on 50% battery.
 It’s also waterproof, which will come in handy throughout the colder months, as I do love to read in a warm bath.
 I think the main thing I love about the Kindle is that it’s made the process of reading easy.
-I deal with a lot of back, neck and eye pain as a result of my job [desks, cameras + laptops, ya know?], and reading has never been easier, considering the device weighs less than 200 grams, can comfortably be held in one hand, and has adjustable lighting settings.
+I deal with a lot of back, neck and eye pain as a result of my job [desks, cameras, laptops, working on my phone], and reading has never been easier, considering the device weighs less than 200 grams, can comfortably be held in one hand, and has adjustable lighting settings.
 I particularly love inverting the screen colours at night [basically dark mode], so that the eye strain is minimal, if not non-existent, and it’s great for the times that I have sensitivity to light after a bout of migraines.
-I genuinely couldn’t recommend it more, if I’m being entirely honest.
+I genuinely couldn’t recommend it more, if I’m being entirely honest.9